kins-dev/igrill-smoker/readme.md

 # Starting with Raspberry Pi Stretch

-## These instructions are not complete yet

 You must have a Raspberry Pi 3 (only tested on B)

-This assumes you've done the basic setup of network and updated the system
+This assumes you've done the basic setup of network and updated the system.
+Rember, you probably want to enable ssh access

 Also you must have your iGrill V2 ready to complete the installation and setup